-Step 1: Complete an application for DDA certification using the DDARH portal link found on this page.
+Step 3: Complete an application for Developmental Disabilities Agencies Certificate using the DDA-RH portal link found on this page.
 The following documentation is required to be uploaded with your application for it to be considered complete.

-- A policy and procedure manual that contains all requirements found in IDAPA 16.03.21.101 and any other policies, procedures, or requirements as outlined in IDAPA 16.03.21-https://adminrules.idaho.gov/rules/current/16/160321.pdf.
-Please review the QA checklists found at the bottom of this page to ensure completeness of this section.
+- A policy and procedure manual that contains all requirements found in IDAPA 16.03.21 https://adminrules.idaho.gov/rules/current/16/160321.pdf.
+Please review the certification checklist found at the bottom of this page to ensure completeness of this section.
 A sample format can be found here: Sample

 - A copy of the proposed organizational chart or plan for staffing the agency.

-- A sample employee file that contains documents meeting the requirements in rule.
-Please use the QA checklist under "staff requirements" found at the bottom of this page to ensure completeness of this section
+- A sample file for a direct service provider and a supervisor that contains documents meeting the requirements in section 301.04 of this rule.
+Use the certification checklist under Staff Requirements found at the bottom of this page to ensure completeness of this section.

-- The employee files for the administrator and the professional supervising services.
+- The employee file for the current administrator.

-- Written description of the agency’s quality assurance program developed to meet requirements in IDAPA 16.03.21 section 900.
-Please review the QA checklist under "administrative requirements" found at the bottom of this page to ensure completeness of this section.
+- Written description of the agency’s quality assurance program developed to meet requirements in IDAPA 16.03.21.500.01-03.
+Review the certification checklist under Administrative/Facilities Requirements at the bottom of this page to ensure completeness of this section.

 - Evidence of a local fire inspection